Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 The [**Genus Directory database connections**](preparing-appmodel-settings.md) needs to be assigned correctly before this tool may be executed.

-The [**Genus Directory database connections**](preparing-appmodel-settings.md) needs to be assigned correctly before this tool may be executed.

 ## Sections

 | Section name  |   Sample Value   |   Description |